 As we're caring for some of the most vulnerable people in society, it's even more vital that we carry on with all of the necessary precautions for the safety of everyone living in or working at our homes, in the absence of a vaccine or a cure.

-A number of precautionary social distancing and additional infection control measures have already been in place in our homes for some time to help reduce the risk of illness.
-These include pausing group activities and bus trips, and ensuring staff only work in our care home to reduce the risk of cross-infection.
+We continue to follow all necessary government and local authority guidance, and have had a number of precautionary social distancing and additional infection control measures in place in our homes for some time to help reduce the risk of illness.

-We have had full access to PPE throughout the pandemic and have adequate stock going forward, through established supply chains.
-We also have access to regular testing for everyone, and are taking precautionary temperatures of our staff and residents every day.
+In addition, we continue to have access to regular testing for everyone, and take precautionary temperatures of our staff and residents every day.

 Although we’ve paused our usual approach to activities, bus outings and entertainment, residents and staff are coming up with creative ways to ensure daily life continues as much as possible.

 There are still plenty of opportunities for people to enjoy their hobbies including arts and crafts, games, puzzles, reading and music.
 The local community has helped us create busy boxes full of fun bits and pieces for residents to use, and we’ve received hundreds of letters, pictures and messages of support, as well as donations of sweets, chocolate and other goodies, which are very much appreciated by all.

 At some of our homes, residents and staff have been celebrating their love for music by holding a daily dance or two, which is a great opportunity to share some fun and laughter - you’ll see some examples on our Facebook page.

 We’ve also been working with entertainers to find new ways to ensure the show goes on – from kerb-side saxophone players to performances from the garden, while residents enjoy a sing-a-long from their rooms.